-Statutory Provisions Relating to Sexual Asault & Rape
+Statutory Provisions Relating to Sexual Assault & Rape

 Criminal sexual assault–also known as rape–is a felony that carries with it severe penalties.
 Sexual assault is intentionally or knowingly penetrating the anus, female sexual organ, or mouth of another person, without that person’s consent.
 Under the law, the victim is said not to have consented to the actions if the assault is under one of the following circumstances:

-* The victim is unable to consent or to resist because of a mental disease or defect
+* The victim is unable to consent or to resist because of mental disease or defect

 * The victim is physically unable to resist, unconscious, impaired by ingestion of a substance forced on the victim by the defendant, or unaware that the assault is occurring